-Speed control status signal.
-This indicator will be lit if the status signal from the speed control is active.
+Speed control status signal

+With the seat switch closed, if the speed control status signal is present the battery status green indicator (T) will be lit.
 If a speed control fault exists, this indicator will flash the fault code from the speed control.
 Refer to the speed control section for details on these codes.